Alfonso Ugarte: Early life

-Ugarte was born in Tarapacá, Peru, the son of the rich tarapaqueños retailers Don Narciso Ugarte and Doña Rosa Vernal.
-At an early age, he was sent by his parents to the Chilean port of Valparaiso, where he was educated, finishing his studies in 1868.
+Ugarte was born in Tarapacá, Peru, the son of the rich local retailers Narciso Ugarte and Rosa Vernal.
+At an early age, he was sent by his parents to the Chilean port of Valparaíso, where he was educated, finishing his studies in 1868.
 On his return to Peru, he settled in Iquique, where he administered the family business.
-He was elected City Mayor in 1876.
+He was elected Provincial Mayor in 1876.
+He also became a member of the local charity, as well as of the local firefighting company, reaching the rank of third lieutenant.

 Military career

-The Peruvian hero Ugarte riding his horse over the cliff.
-Painting by Lodovico Agostino Marazzani Visconti.

 At the beginning of the War of the Pacific, Ugarte was about to leave the country for a business trip to Europe, but instead he decided to stay in order to organize a battalion using his own money.
 This unit was recruited from the workers and craftsmen of Iquique.
-It was named "Battalion Iquique N° 1", and it consisted of 429 enlisted men and 36 officers.
+It was named the Battalion "Iquique" No. 1, and it consisted of 429 enlisted men and 36 officers.
 As he enlisted a whole battalion to the war effort, he was admitted into the army as a colonel.

-He fought at the Battle of Tarapacá, where he was injured.
-The Peruvian forces retreated following this battle, and merged with the Army of the South, commanded by Major General Juan Buendía; the combined force marched from Tarapaca to Arica.
+He fought at the Battle of Tarapacá, where he was injured in the head.
+The Peruvian forces retreated following this battle, and merged with the Army of the South, commanded by Major General Juan Buendía; the combined force marched from Tarapacá to Arica.